 Oroville is a great place to go for a bike ride.
 The city is surrounded by beautiful scenery.
-Trails like the Freeman Trail and those in the Oroville State Wildlife Area attract many cyclists, both local and other parts of California.
-An increasing number of people choose to ride their bikes as a form of transportation all across the U.S. According to the U.S. Census Bureau, the number of people who bike to work has risen by over 60 percent in the last decade alone.
-However, riding a bicycle comes with serious risks, especially when sharing the roadway with motor vehicles.
-According to the Centers for Disease Control and Prevention (CDC), more than 1,000 cyclists die, and around 470,000 are injured in U.S. accidents every year.
+Trails like the Freeman Trail and those in the Oroville State Wildlife Area attract many cyclists from local and other parts of California.
+An increasing number of people choose to ride their bikes as a form of transportation across the U.S. According to the U.S. Census Bureau, the number of people who bike to work has risen by over 60 percent in the last decade alone.
+However, riding a bicycle has serious risks, especially when sharing the roadway with motor vehicles.
+According to the Centers for Disease Control and Prevention (CDC), more than 1,000 cyclists die, and around 470,000 are injured annually in U.S. accidents.
 Furthermore, the CDC estimates that over $10 billion in monetary losses are suffered from U.S. bicycle accidents annually.

-However, cyclists who are severely injured in an accident have a lot on their hands.
-Injured cyclists are most often trying to recover and return back to their daily lives after their injury.
+However, cyclists severely injured in an accident have a lot on their hands.
+Injured cyclists often try to recover and return to their daily lives after their injury.
 On top of physical and emotional stress, pursuing a personal injury claim can be difficult without help.
 If you have been injured in a bicycle accident in Oroville, our injury attorneys are available to give you advice about your legal options and help you move forward with getting the payments you deserve.
 Call us at (530) 392-9400 for a free consultation.Common Oroville Bicycle Accidents Causes

 Bicycle accidents frequently happen in Oroville.
-In fact, UC Berkeley research data shows that over 90 traumatic bicycle accidents occurred in Oroville over the past ten years.
+A UC Berkeley research data shows that over 90 traumatic bicycle accidents occurred in Oroville over the past ten years.
 These accidents accounted for almost 10 percent of all traumatic auto accidents in Oroville and caused numerous serious injuries.

 - Improper turning